-SUBJECT: Student Enrollment Requirements
+SUBJECT: Student Enrollment Requirements - School Year 2015-2016

-As you prepare for the 2014-2015 school year, I want to take the opportunity to remind you about certain enrollment requirements.
-Please distribute this information as widely as possible throughout your school division.
+As you prepare for the 2015-2016 school year, I want to take the opportunity to remind you about certain enrollment requirements.
+Please distribute this information as widely as possible throughout your school division to ensure that appropriate school division employees are aware of these requirements.